eddyerburgh/notes/docs/computer-networking/internet/BGP.md

   <figcaption><h4>Figure: A route reflector {% cite internet-routing-architecture %}</h4></figcaption>
 </figure>

-When talking about route reflectors, clients are routers connected to the reflector. iBGP peers of a route reflector are either clients or non clients.
+When talking about route reflectors, clients are routers connected to the reflector. iBGP peers of a route reflector are either clients or non-clients.
 A route reflector and its clients are known as a cluster {% cite internet-routing-architecture -l 256 %}.

 A reflector must observe the following rules:

-- Routes from non client peers are reflected to clients only
+- Routes from non-client peers are reflected to clients only.
-- Routes from client peers are reflected to all clients and non clients except the client that sent the routes
+- Routes from client peers are reflected to all clients and non-clients, except the client that sent the routes.
-- Routes received from eBGP peers are sent to all clients and non clients
+- Routes received from eBGP peers are sent to all clients and non-clients.
   {% cite internet-routing-architecture -l 257 %}

 The reflector should be duplicated and clients should be connected physically to multiple reflectors to ensure redundancy {% cite internet-routing-architecture -l 257 %}.

 Misconfigured route reflectors can result in routing loops.
 Route reflectors should not manipulate attributes in iBGP as this can lead to routing loops {% cite internet-routing-architecture -l 259 %}.

 In traditional BGP the AS_PATH attribute is used to avoid routing loops that reenter an AS.
 With RRs there is the possibility that a route will reenter a cluster.
-You can avoid routing loops in iBGP when using route reflector by using the CLUSTER_LIST attribute, which contains list of all cluster IDs that the update has been through.
+You can avoid routing loops in an RR setup by using the CLUSTER_LIST attribute, which contains a list of all cluster IDs that the update has been through.
 If a route has already passed through the cluster, the route reflector will drop the updates.
 You can also use an ORIGINATOR_ID attribute which is an non-transitive BGP attribute.
 If a router receives an update that originated from itself it will drop the update {% cite internet-routing-architecture -l 261 %}.

 ### Confederations

 Confederations are another way of handling a large iBGP mesh {% cite internet-routing-architecture -l 263 %}.

-A confederation is where an AS is split into multiple sub-ASes that interact with each other using eBGP, but internally use iBGP.
+A confederation is where an AS is split into multiple sub-ASes that interact with each other using eBGP, and internally use iBGP.
 A confederation behaves like a single AS to outside peers {% cite internet-routing-architecture -l 263 %}.

 <figure>
   <img src="{{site.baseurl}}/assets/img/computer-networking/internet/bgp/bgp-confederation.svg" alt="">